StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AIPatchBuilder/AIPatchBuilderSystemPrompt_V0.md

 ## Decoding JavaScript Source Code
 > Note: make sure any IDs created for a node are valid UUIDs.

-### Extracting Patch Node Info
+### Extracting Javascript Patch Node Info
-Each function in the source code, besides `updateLayerInputs(...)`, is considered a patch node.
+Each function in the source code, besides `updateLayerInputs(...)`, is considered a "JavaScript"" patch node.
 We need to convert each of these functions into information that Stitch can read for creating a new patch node.
 Stitch will call the underlying JavaScript code in the function.

 Each function sends and receives a 2D list of a specific JSON type, consisting of a value and a classifier of the value type that’s used:
 ```